Nique1/myBot/README.md

 # myBot
-This Spring Boot application connects with OpenAI API, generates question and receives answer via REST operations.
+This Spring Boot application connects with OpenAI API, generates questions, and receives answers via REST operations.
-Application is connected to mySQL database.
-It created proper tables and saves generated questions and answers into them.
+The application is connected to the MySQL database.
+It creates proper tables and saves generated questions and answers into them.

-The main goal of this app was to establish connection with OpenAI ChatBot, generate question and receive answer which are saved into mySQL database.
+The main goal of this app was to establish a connection with OpenAI ChatBot, generate questions, and receive answers, which are saved into the MySQL database.

 ## First things first
-To run this application on your machine, you must provide credentials in application.properties file, listed below:
+To run this application on your machine, you must provide credentials in the application.properties file, listed below:
 - OpenAI API key
-- OpenAI API url
+- OpenAI API URL
-- OpenAI chatBot model
+- OpenAI chatbot model
-- mySQL user configuration
+- MySQL user configuration

 ## Demo